tmessaoudi-official/digistore24-fullstack-code-review/README.md

 - Git history is important.
 Make sure to commit your changes as you progress.
 - Feel free to ask questions if you have any doubts.
 - We are looking for a clean, well-structured solution that demonstrates your understanding of the technologies used.
+- It is not expected to work on this 7 days within fulltime!

 ## Deliverables